2026 Giro d'Italia

 - On stages 3 and 4, Jan Christen, who was second in the young rider classification, wore the white jersey, because first-placed Guillermo Thomas Silva wore the pink jersey as the leader of the general classification.

 - On stages 6 and 7, Igor Arrieta, who was second in the young rider classification, wore the white jersey, because first-placed Afonso Eulálio wore the pink jersey as the leader of the general classification.
-On stages 8 and 9, Giulio Pellizzari wore the white jersey for the same reason.
-On Stage 10, Mathys Rondel will wear the white jersey for the same reason.
+On stages 8–9, and 11–14, Giulio Pellizzari wore the white jersey for the same reason.
+On stage 10, Mathys Rondel wore the white jersey for the same reason.

 Classification standings